GuidesIntegrationsLogging with Firelens

 Logging with Firelens

 AWS Firelens is a log driver for ECS that increases your control over log routing and storage.
-A typical use case for Firelens is to route logs to a third-party service, such as Datadog.
+A typical use case for Firelens is to route logs to a third-party service, such as Datadog, BetterStack, or any other logging service.
 See the web service type docs for specific configuration information.

 Firelens uses Fluent Bit plugins for sending logs to other services.
 This is an open source tool that contains a number of third party output plugins that can be used with Firelens.
 After configuring the third-party service, you can use the following templates to route logs to the service.